coinevo/documents/docs/en/AWSfullnode/README.md

 ![awsmarketplace](term4.jpg)

-Once we finish updating, we can launch the qtum daemon by typing qtumd -daemon
+Once we finish updating, we can launch the evo daemon by typing evod -daemon

-qtum-cli -getinfo shows which version we're running and what's the status of our blockchain sync.
+evo-cli -getinfo shows which version we're running and what's the status of our blockchain sync.

 ![awsmarketplace](term3.jpg)